 - 4.1 An appropriate room, preferably without windows and with a secure door, shall be identified for the storage of valuable and easily portable equipment.
-It shall be the responsibility of the school staff to ensure safe storage of the above, especially during vacation periods. - 4.2 The intrusion alarm shall be extended to cover the above storage areas.
+It shall be the responsibility of the school staff to ensure safe storage of the above, especially during vacation periods. - 4.2 The intrusion alarm shall be extended to cover the above storage areas. - 4.3 Computer rooms, science rooms, shops and other high-risk areas will be provided with intrusion alarms if deemed necessary by the superintendent of business.

-BUSINESS AND BOARD ADMINISTRATION 3000 DRAFT FEBRUARY 13, 2024 SECURITY PROCEDURES
+BUSINESS AND BOARD ADMINISTRATION DRAFT FEBRUARY 27, 2024 SECURITY PROCEDURES 3000 3000